By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-I just love Italian dinners, whether at home or in authentic Italian restaurants.
+I just love healthy pasta dinners, whether at home or in authentic Italian restaurants.
 Delicious food that really hits the spot, rich cultural traditions, and the warmth of friends and family—together, a recipe for good times.

 Admittedly, I’m biased…Growing up in a half-Sicilian household, I learned early on that Italian food is the best in the world.
 I also learned from my father and grandfather how to prepare some amazing dishes.
 To this day, one of my fondest boyhood memories is helping them gather tomatoes from our garden to make sauce.

 The fact that the Italian way of eating—which is representative of the Mediterranean Diet—is also among the healthiest on Earth is just icing on the cake.

 Research continues to validate the Mediterranean Diet’s ability to support longevity.
 Residents in several regions of Italy continue living vibrantly into their 90s and even 100s.
 In one village, Acciaroli, one in every 10 people has passed the century mark.

 Credit no doubt goes to their lifelong consumption of olive oil, fresh fish, fruits, vegetables, pasta, and other Mediterranean diet staples.